queest347/AcePictureBot/faq.md

 There are too many one-off accounts that only use the command once.

+This leads to a lot of pointless files and text hanging around.

-If you are a genuine account and want to register; feel free to contact: <a href="http://twitter.com/ace3df">@Ace3DF</a>
+If you are a genuine account and want to register; feel free to contact: @Ace3DF

 ## Let me Register a OTP, Idol, etc.